sap-tutorials/Tutorials/tutorials/cp-hana-aa-movielens-08/cp-hana-aa-movielens-08.md

 Edit the `demo.view.xml` file located in the `webapp/view`.

-Inside the `<detailPages>` element, and uncomment the following element:
+Inside the `<detailPages>` element, uncomment the following element like this:

 ```xml
 <mvc:XMLView viewName="mlmovielens.view.contentbased"/>